 Just before taking his talents to HATCI, Robb served as a Daimler Chrysler employee for more than 9 years.
 There, he led a team of Engineers and Developers that launched approximately 42 domestic and global products for multimedia and telematics.
 Product firsts under his leadership include factory installed Sirius satellite radio and the OEM hands free Bluetooth and voice recognition component (Uconnect).

 During his career, Robb has been granted two patents in the area of Multimedia and Telematics.

 Currently, Robb resides in the Oxford, MI area with his wife and their two boys, where he is heavily involved in youth sports.
 For four years, he has served as the President of Oxford’s youth football program.
 Robb has held a membership with Oxford’s Baseball Association for 11 years, and he has coached 14 baseball teams at a variety of skill levels.
 Robb’s additional hobbies include Golf, Bowling, Fishing, and Home Improvements.

-Manager, Materials Development – Hyundai America Technical Center, Inc.
+Director, Vehicle Test & Development Hyundai America Technical Center, Inc.

 Chahe Apelian, Vehicle Test and Development Director, is responsible for the Vehicle Evaluation Team including vehicle dynamics, NVH, thermal systems and durability development as well as total vehicle evaluation at Hyundai America Technical Center, Inc.’s (HATCI) California Proving Ground and Irvine Technical Center.